tahsinAmin/Auto-Search/README.md

       }"
       [Source](https://stackoverflow.com/questions/41278385/setstate-doesnt-update-the-state-immediately)
 - [x] Json fil data recieved but not able to show the data using ".map()".
 Sol: Used '{}' instead of '()' after '=>'
+- [x] npm packages usually encourages to import the css styles and theme in src/App.css file.
+However, NextJs do not come with that.
+Sol: Put the imports in tyhe same component where the npm 8is being used.
 - [ ] When I type, the heading also changes with it.
 - [ ] when I hit search button twice, it gives an error.
 Probably due to "Dhaka" and not "dhaka"
 - [ ] how to remove defualt date icon from date-input
+- [ ] How to convert my class based compoent to functional component?

 ## What I learned

 - How to write a callback function
 - How to write a class component
 - How to read local json file in ReactJS
+- Adding fonts in ReactJS

+## For Refactor

+- [ ] getStatic Component if needed